 - Summer Institutes

-The 2016 NEH Summer Institute, "The History of Political Economy," will explore various episodes in the history of economics from a variety of disciplinary perspectives.
-The intended audience is faculty in economics and the humanities who desire to explore economic knowledge in a historically informed, inter-disciplinary fashion.
-Successful applicants will receive a $2700 taxable stipend.
+The 2016 NEH Summer Institute, "The History of Political Economy," took place in June 2016.
+They explored various episodes in the history of economics from a variety of disciplinary perspectives.

-Each week will have a different theme and period.
-Week one will explore alternative readings and understandings of key texts from the 17th and 18th centuries.
-The second week will examine alternative paradigms in economics that emerged in the 19th century.
-Week three will be devoted to the question of the role of the state in the economy as it played out in the writings of certain justifiably famous 20th century economists.
+Each week had a different theme and period.
+Week one explored alternative readings and understandings of key texts from the 17th and 18th centuries.
+The second week examined alternative paradigms in economics that emerged in the 19th century.
+Week three was devoted to the question of the role of the state in the economy as it played out in the writings of certain justifiably famous 20th century economists.

 Hosted by Duke University

 The Summer Institute was held from May 29 - June 17 in the Social Science Building at Duke University.
 Duke, which boasts five specialists in the field on its faculty, is home to the Center for History of Political Economy, a center whose mission is to promote and support research in, and the teaching of, the history of political economy.
 The premier journal in the field, History of Political Economy, is published here.

 "Any views, findings, conclusions, or recommendations expressed in this (article, book, exhibition, film, program, database, report, Web resource), do no necessarily represent those of the National Endowment for the Humanities."